steplee/notes/nlp/jurafsky-book.md

   - Height (height of highest point of tongue)
   - Front/Backness (highest point of tongue)
   - Roundness (shape of lips)
-A *dipthoing* is a vowel that has the tongue move forward or backward during articulation (important in English).
+A *dipthong* is a vowel that has the tongue move forward or backward during articulation (important in English).

 #### Syllables
 Combination of vowels and consontants.
 No standard definition.